Platform-OS/platformos-check/TROUBLESHOOTING.md

 If discrepancies are found, update your environment with the correct version of Ruby and re-install the necessary gems:

+### Language Server Initialization Issue

+**Symptom:**

-### Language Server sends an `initialize()` request to the client and stops
+The language server sends an `initialize()` request to the client but then stops responding.

 **Debugging Steps:**

-**Symptom:**

-To debug, confirm these steps are included in your local language server startup script:

-1. Ensure your local language server startup script includes the necessary environment variables for debugging:
+1. Ensure your local language server startup script includes these steps:
 ```bash
 export PLATFORMOS_CHECK_DEBUG=true
 export PLATFORMOS_CHECK_DEBUG_LOG_FILE="/tmp/platformos-check-debug.log"